-Means of Project DR, I
+Means of Project DR, I Verification Findings No findings pertaining to this section.

-Verification

-Findings -

 Conclusion No further clarifications were sought as the applicability criteria of methodology, and the associated tools was found to be fulfilled.

 D.3.3 Project boundary, sources and GHGs